 - Restart the device then try the game again

 - Verify the game files for PC and restart the game

 - Start trying the other methods

-Fixing Rocket League Error 58 is something that can take time but make sure you’ve confirmed it’s not due to the most common reasons first.
-It’s easy to forget to check your internet connection or that the servers are online but these are critical steps for any issues with online games.
+Fixing Rocket League Error 58 is something that can take time but make sure you've confirmed it's not due to the most common reasons first.
+It's easy to forget to check your internet connection or if the servers are online but these are critical steps for any issues with online games.